microsoft/BotFramework-WebChat/SPEECH.md

 After your Custom Voice project is set up and a model is published to a deployment endpoint, in the "Deployment" tab, save the "Model / Voice name" and "Endpoint URL".

 You will then need to modify your integration code as below.
+The `selectVoice` function will always choose the voice of your trained model.

 ```diff
   renderWebChat({